Admission to the Biology Major/Minor

 To apply, a student must submit responses to the essay prompts and complete the knowledge assessment (the department will calculate your cumulative GPA).

-Students will need access to the Canvas course entitled “Biology Majors Admissions Application” to complete the application.
-Those that have applied to be a Biology pre-major, should already have access to the Canvas course.
+Students will need access to the Canvas course entitled “Biology Major and Minor Admissions Application” to complete the application.
+Those that have declared to be a Biology pre-major, will receive an invitation to join the Canvas course.
 If you are not a Biology pre-major or plan to transfer to WWU, you will need to request access to be enrolled in the Canvas course (see information below about requesting access).

 To be eligible to apply, students must have completed BIOL 204, BIOL 205, CHEM 161, and CHEM 162 (or equivalent course) with C- or greater.